- How many forms of each ETS® Major Field Test (MFT) are available?

 - Why should I consider using off-campus testing?

-- Off-campus testing allows you to reach a broader range of your students, primarily those who are not geographically near your campus testing center.
-Now you can assess your entire population with the same test and the same level of security to provide you with the most reliable and valid data available to do your analysis.
+Off-campus testing allows you to reach a broader range of your students, primarily those who are not geographically near your campus testing center.
+Now you can assess your entire population with the same test and the same level of security to receive the most reliable and valid data available to do your analysis.

-- Is there a fee for utilizing off-campus testing centers?
+- Is there a fee for utilizing off-campus testing?

 - How do I test students who require testing accommodations?